lauralwd/metagenomicspractical/README.md

 cd metagenomicspractical
 ```

-Then, you may create an environment with all software required via the following command:
+Next, you can create an environment with all software required via the following command:

 `conda env create`

-The previous command reads the `environment.yml` file to create the exact combination of software I use.
+The previous command reads the `environment.yml` file to install the exact combination of software I use when teaching this practical.
 You activate the environment by typing:

 `conda activate metagenomics_practical`

-Now you installed all of the software we'll need!
+Now you installed all of the software you need and made it ready for use!

-Make sure you learn about how conda works; it is definitely worth your time.
 Make sure you are in the `metagenomicspractical` folder, and then you may open the interactive Jupyter notebook pages by typing:

 `jupyter-notebook`